-As a CPA, Carmiece Graves is uniquely qualified to develop estate plans that help families build, manage, and protect wealth for their own enjoyment and for future generations.
+Our law firm is uniquely qualified to design estate plans that help families build, manage, and protect wealth for their own enjoyment and for future generations.

 People marry assuming their relationships will endure, but not all unions last forever.
 If you and your spouse recognize that you should build your futures apart from one another, consult our experienced, local family attorney.